rafael-santiago/kryptos/doc/CODESTYLE.md

 ### Gotos

 Well, well, well, polemic is loaded...
 Some goto stuff is used here.
 But it is used with care.
-The main usage of goto is for cleaning up issues.
-The rule of thumb here is never perform a goto that goes backward, the goto always need to jump forward.
+Here the main purpose of goto is for cleaning up issues.
+The rule of thumb is never perform a goto that goes backward, the goto always need to jump forward.

 If you have got reasons for a spaghetti code let's discuss the idea before.